python-openapi/openapi-schema-validator/README.rst

        ...
    ValidationError: Additional properties are not allowed ('city' was unexpected)

-if you want to disambiguate the expected schema version, import and use ``OAS31Validator``:
+If you want to disambiguate the expected schema version, import and use ``OAS31Validator``:

 .. code-block:: python